Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/interior.rst

    Permanent deformation of the object after a collision.
    The vertices take a new position without applying the modifier.
 Bending
-   This option creates virtual connections between a vertex and the vertices connected to it's neighbors.
+   This option creates virtual connections between a vertex and the vertices connected to its neighbors.
    This includes diagonal edges.
 Damping also applies to these connections.
 Length
    The edges can shrink or been blown up.
 This value is given in percent,